KULeuvenADVISE/dabstract/README.md

 [![Documentation Status](https://readthedocs.org/projects/dabstract/badge/?version=latest)](https://dabstract.readthedocs.io/en/latest/?badge=latest)
 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/KULeuvenADVISE/dabstract/blob/master/LICENSE)

 This is a -lightweight- library for defining and processing data(sets).
-The goals of the library are to a) uniformize dataset classes, b) speed up experiments where the data does not fit into memory, c) offer a general way of processing data independent of the data source, d) seamlessly combine different datasets.
+The goals of the library are to
+    a) uniformize dataset classes,
+    b) speed up experiments where the data does not fit into memory,
+    c) offer a general way of processing data independent of the data source,
+    d) seamlessly combine different datasets.

 The reader is advised to first go through EXAMPLES/introduction_notebook/Readme1/2/3_* and then check the EXAMPLE implementation.
-Each function is documented using docstrings if insights into core functionality are needed.
+For more information on each function check the docstrings or https://dabstract.readthedocs.io/.

 ## Install instructions
 1) clone to a folder of choice (should be easily accessible, e.g. among other utilities)